cmaimone/rse-poster/readme.md

 **Learn about the research software development projects at your institution.**  Ask researchers and research staff about their work.
 Find out if they're writing code.
 Researchers themselves don't always realizing they are developing software!

-**Create mechanisms for installing and deploying novel software on researcher's computers and university systems.**  Just because a piece of software is uncommon, or you aren't familiar with it, it doesn't mean it's not important.
-Researchers are using and developing software that may only be relevant to a few dozen people in their field.
-Preventing people from installing the software they need on university systems will only lead to them working outside the system.
+**Create mechanisms for installing and deploying novel software on researcher's computers and university systems.**  Make it easy to do the right thing AND research, which may require novel software.

 **Provide resources for and assistance with testing and deploying software.**  Deploying research software may require setting up custom domains, hosting servers, and integrating with other services.
 Help researchers and RSEs find and use the best resources for these tasks.
 They may need to test and deploy software on your systems, but they usually aren't system admins.
 Help them understand your concerns and policies, and get them the information and support they need to be successful.